 Green River Paddle Trail

-Green River Paddle Trail offers canoe, kayak rentals and shuttle service for self-guided trips on the Green River.
-Life jackets and paddles included in rentals.
+Green River Paddle Trail offers canoe, kayak rentals, and shuttle service for self-guided trips on the Green River.
+Life jackets and paddles are included in rentals.

 Boating on the Green River…